SocialCentivPublic/cheftacular/lib/cheftacular/README.md

 28. `cft knife_upload` will resync the chef-server with the local chef-repo code.
 This command is analog for `knife upload /`

+29. `cft list_toggleable_roles NODE_NAME` This command will allow you to see all toggleable roles for a node

-29. `cft location_aliases` will list all location aliases listed in your cheftacular.yml.
+30. `cft location_aliases` will list all location aliases listed in your cheftacular.yml.
 These aliases can be used in the `cft file` command.

-30. `cft pass NODE_NAME` will drop the server's sudo password into your clipboard.
+31. `cft pass NODE_NAME` will drop the server's sudo password into your clipboard.
 Useful for when you need to ssh into the server itself and try advanced linux commands

-31. `cft remove_client NODE_NAME [destroy]` removes a client (and its node data) from the chef-server.
+32. `cft remove_client NODE_NAME [destroy]` removes a client (and its node data) from the chef-server.
 It also removes its dns records from the cloud service (if possible).
 This should not be done lightly as you will have to wipe the server and trigger another chef-client run to get it to register again.
 Alternatively, you can run `cft reinitialize IP_ADDRESS NODE_NAME as well.

     1. `destroy` deletes the server as well as removing it from the chef environment.

-32. `cft replication_status` will check the status of the database master and slaves in every environment.
+33. `cft replication_status` will check the status of the database master and slaves in every environment.
 Also lists how far behind the slaves are from the master in milliseconds.

-33. `cft restart_swap` will restart the swap on every server that doesn't have swap currently on.
+34. `cft restart_swap` will restart the swap on every server that doesn't have swap currently on.
 Useful if you notice servers with no swap activated from `cft disk_report`

     1. There is no risk in running this command.
 Sometimes swap doesnt reactivate if the server was rebooted and this command fixes that.

+35. `cft role_toggle NODE_NAME ROLE_NAME activate|deactivate` This command will allow you to **toggle** roles on nodes without using `cft upload_nodes`

+    1. This command uses your *role_toggling:deactivated_role_suffix* attribute set in your cheftacular.yml to toggle the role, it checks to see if the toggled name exists then sets the node's run_list to include the toggled role

+    2. EX: `cft role_toggle apisc01 worker activate` will find the node apisc01 and attempt to toggle the worker role to on.
+If the node does NOT have the worker_deactivate role, then it will add it if *role_toggling:strict_roles* is set to **false**

+        1. If *role_toggling:strict_roles* is set to true, then cheftacular would raise an error saying this role is unsettable on the node.
+On the other hand, if the node already has the worker_deactivaterole, then this command will succeed even if *strict_roles* is set.

+    3. In case it isn't obvious, this command ONLY supports deactivation suffix roles like worker_deactivate or worker_off, with theiron counterpart just being the role itself, like "worker".

+        1. Please run `cft list_toggleable_roles NODE_NAME` to get a list of your org's toggleable roles for a node.

-34. `cft rvm [COMMAND] [ADDITIONAL_COMMANDS]*` will run rvm commands on the remote servers.
+36. `cft rvm [COMMAND] [ADDITIONAL_COMMANDS]*` will run rvm commands on the remote servers.
 Output from this command for each server will go into your rvm directory under the log directory.
 Please refer to [the rvm help page](https://rvm.io/rvm) for more information on rvm commands.

     1. When no commands are passed, rvm will just run `rvm list` on each server on all servers in the current environment.